Main Arena

 Machinery Demonstrations

 Celebrity guests and knowledgeable experts take to the main arena to discuss the latest and greatest in the machinery world.
-This year guests presenting the machinery demo will include Kaleb Cooper and Ally Hunter Blair.
+2025’s guests presenting the machinery demo were Kaleb Cooper and Ally Hunter Blair.

 Prince Philip Cup Pony Club Mounted Games